ballerina-guides/integration-tutorials/data-integration/README.md

         "department": "IT"
    }
    ```

-2. Create a task and assign it to the employee.
+2. Send a `POST` request to the service to create a task for the employee.

     ```json
     {